Skip to content

 Strengths: Digital Lending, Neobanking, Payments, RegTech, WealthTech

-FinTech in Spain has grown steadily and further growth can be expected given Spain adopts digital financial services, offers a competitive price point. and leverages language skills for LatAm.
+FinTech in Spain has grown steadily and further growth can be expected given Spain adopts digital financial services, offers a competitive price point, and leverages language skills into LatAm.

 payments in sweden